How to Ease out of Daylight Saving with a Baby or Toddler

 End of Daylight Saving | Tips From The Mamas at ergoPouch

-To guarantee Finn gets down smoothly, we dress him in his 2.5 TOG Sleep Suit Bag and the ergoPouch Pyjamas."
+To guarantee Finn gets down smoothly, we dress him in his 2.5 TOG Sleep Suit Bag and the ergoPouch Pyjamas.
+Remi is loving his Sleeved Jersey Bag."

-Jess, Digital Marketing, Mama to Hunter (4 years)
+Jess, Digital Marketing, Mama to Hunter (5 years) and August (1 year)

-"This is my fourth experience with Daylight Saving, my key is to stick to routine, routine, routine.
-My husband and I will ensure Hunter is on the same schedule; it keeps things regular for our little one.
-We're going to prevent difficulties by getting him ready a few days before the clock changes.
+"This is my fifth experience with Daylight Saving, my key is to stick to routine, routine, routine.
+My husband and I will ensure Hunter and August are on the same schedule; it keeps things regular for both of them.
+We're going to prevent difficulties by getting them ready a few days before the clock changes.

-We're settling Hunter down 10 minutes later from tonight and will continue to do so until the clock changes.
-Our little one loves the ergoPouch 2.5 TOG Sleep Onesies.
-As the weather starts to cool down, we will mix and match the Long Sleeve Layers in 0.2 TOG and 1.0 TOG to keep him nice and comfortable.
+We're settling Hunter and August down 10 minutes later from tonight and will continue to do so until the clock changes.
+Our oldest one loves the ergoPouch 2.5 TOG Sleep Onesies.
+As the weather starts to cool down, we will mix and match the Long Sleeve Layers in 1.0 TOG to keep him nice and comfortable.
 We've just introduced the Affirmation Cards and he loves pulling out a card and reading it together.

-Read your baby's sleep cues.
+"When my babies were babies, we focused on reading their sleep cues during the Daylight Saving transition.
 Their internal clock is more powerful than any clock we go by.
+Watch for yawning, rubbing of the eyes, pulling ears, hiccups, fussiness or big emotions.
 Make sure your little one is comfortable at night.
 Ensure you have the correct TOG and style on your little ones as per the temperature.
 You can always follow our What to Wear Guide for any further advice.

-"I will put my son down 30 minutes later than usual on Sunday, 2nd April; I hope his internal schedule works itself out within a day or two.
+"I will put my son down 30 minutes later than usual on the Sunday; I hope his internal schedule works itself out within a day or two.
 If not, we will get his routine back on track within the week.
 We can read a few extra books and have a few more cuddles.
-Bliss.

 END of Daylight Saving | Sample Bedtime Plan